Wanna live more sustainably but miss some relevant and realistic tips to do so? I got your back.

 “Gemak dient de mens”that’s what we say in Dutch.

-My 10 realistic and practical tips for a sustainable lifestyle:
+My 10 realistic and practical tips to live more sustainably:

 1. Buy enough food, but not too much.